 Finding the whale watch lookout is straightforward.
 As you come into Boat Harbour on Blanch Drive, you will follow it down until you hit Noamunga Street.
 Here, you’ll encounter a gravel parking lot at the head of the “whale watch platform.”

-Step 2: Take a short hike to Reach the Champagne Spa
+Step 4: hike to the Champagne Spa

 Finding the Champagne Spa at Boat Harbour can be challenging if you aren’t careful.
 It was for my family.
 The boulders are big and the terrain is more expansive than I thought.
 The place the rock pool is situated below the boulders really disguises it until you walk right up on it.